linuxtouchpad/website/docs.markdown

   ../../../../../../../bus/hid/drivers/hid-multitouch
 ```

+More info can be found at [How to find the driver associated with a device on Linux](https://unix.stackexchange.com/questions/97676/how-to-find-the-driver-module-associated-with-a-device-on-linux).

 Another tool you can use to find what's driving your device at the kernel level is `lsmod`:

 ```